-The global VR and AR industry is expected to rise to \$1.3 trillion by 2030 (from \$37 billion in 2019), according to market research firm Research and Markets.
-Many experts believe that these technologies will let buyers have immersive experiences with things before purchasing them, assisting in the conversion of advertising dollars to actual customer purchases.
+According to market research firm Research and Markets, the global VR and AR business is anticipated to grow to \$1.3 trillion by 2030 (from \$37 billion in 2019).
+Many experts predict that these technologies will allow customers to have immersive experiences with products before purchasing them, helping to convert advertising budgets into genuine customer purchases.

 These technologies also aid in the integration of print and digital media, as well as the usage of real-time data to provide customers with strong, personalized experiences.